RasaHQ/rasa/docs/docs/reference/rasa/core/policies/unexpected_intent_policy.md

 - `tracker` - Tracker containing past conversation events.
 - `domain` - Domain of the assistant.
 - `precomputations` - Contains precomputed features and attributes.
+- `rule_only_data` - Slots and loops which are specific to rules and hence should be ignored by this policy.

 **Returns**: